 Global success stories

 Despite the global prevalence, there has been hesitation on behalf of municipalities and investors to leverage Open Access in the U.S. due to concerns over a lack of tenants to join the networks.
 This has created a “chicken-and-egg” problem, with (1) ISPs focusing on traditional/retail delivery while they wait for the wholesale networks to be built and (2) municipalities and investors waiting for ISPs to step forward and sign wholesale contracts.
-While these are valid concerns for investors, there are numerous examples in Europe and APAC that have proven use cases and established wholesale models, often brought about by investment impetus, bankruptcy, or regulations:
+While these are valid concerns for investors, numerous examples in Europe and APAC have proven use cases and established wholesale models, often brought about by investment impetus, bankruptcy, or regulations:

-These global examples show the variety of Open Access models that could help the U.S. break the chicken-and-egg situation.
+These global examples show the variety of open-access models that could help the U.S. break the chicken-and-egg situation.
 It is also important to note that some progress is being made even in the U.S. to foster the growth of Open Access networks and hopefully, eventually, lead to the emergence of a diverse base of potential tenants.
 There has been an uptick in IT investments and large-scale partnerships with existing network developers, including important work by a handful of Open Access developers, like Si-Fi Networks, Underline, and Netly.
 For example, Si-Fi Networks has plans to launch Open Access networks across 30 cities in the U.S., while Underline is expanding beyond providing FTTH access to unify the billing process and provide other software features to the ISP.

 Open Access U.S. example: SiFi Networks & the City of Fullerton

 As Open Access models diversify and gain momentum, municipalities should consider the benefits of Open Access relative to alternatives.
 Architecturally, Open Access networks are not more expensive or complex to design and deploy compared to traditional networks, but they bring advantages regarding investor interest, network penetration, and revenue to Capex ratios.
-Some of the Open Access network developers have also been investing in software and associated features to build a marketplace-like experience for the consumer.
-Lastly, Open Access enables a healthy, competitive environment, and provides optionality not only to potential new entrants, but also to incumbents, who now could weigh the benefits of investing in upgrading their own network versus joining a new Open Access network built by a developer in a given market.
+Some of the open-access network developers have also been investing in software and associated features to build a marketplace-like experience for the consumer.
+Lastly, Open Access enables a healthy, competitive environment, and provides optionality not only to potential new entrants but also to incumbents, who now could weigh the benefits of investing in upgrading their network versus joining a new Open Access network built by a developer in a given market.